How Microsoft 365 uses Sender Policy Framework (SPF) to prevent spoofing

 v=spf1 ip4:192.168.0.1 ip4:192.168.0.2 ip4:192.168.0.3 include:spf.protection.outlook.com -all

-Once you've formulated your SPF TXT record, follow the steps in Set up SPF in Microsoft 365 to help prevent spoofing to add it to your domain.
+Follow the steps in Set up SPF in Microsoft 365 to help prevent spoofing to add the SPF TXT record for your custom domain at your domain registrar.

-Although SPF is designed to help prevent spoofing, but there are spoofing techniques that SPF can't protect against.
-In order to protect against these, once you have set up SPF, you should also configure DKIM and DMARC for Microsoft 365.
-To get started, see Use DKIM to validate outbound email sent from your custom domain in Microsoft 365.
-Next, see Use DMARC to validate email in Microsoft 365.
+To help protect against phishing and spoofing techniques that SPF can't, you should also configure DKIM and DMARC DNS records in your domain.
+To get started, see Use DKIM to validate outbound email sent from your custom domain in Microsoft 365 and Use DMARC to validate email in Microsoft 365.

 Troubleshooting: Best practices for SPF in Microsoft 365

-You can only create one SPF TXT record for your custom domain.
-Creating multiple records causes a round robin situation and SPF will fail.
-To avoid this, you can create separate records for each subdomain.
-For example, create one record for contoso.com and another record for bulkmail.contoso.com.
+A domain supports only one SPF TXT record.
+Multiple DNS TXT records for the same domain cause a DNS lookup loop that makes SPF fail.
+To avoid this scenario, you can create a separate DNS TXT record for each subdomain.
+For example, create one DNS TXT record for contoso.com and another DNS TXT record for bulkmail.contoso.com.

 You can use nslookup to view your DNS records, including your SPF TXT record.
-There are many free, online tools available that you can use to view the contents of your SPF TXT record.
-By looking at your SPF TXT record and following the chain of include statements and redirects, you can determine how many DNS lookups the record requires.
-Some online tools will even count and display these lookups for you.
-Keeping track of this number will help prevent messages sent from your organization from triggering a permanent error, called a perm error, from the receiving server.
+There are many free, online tools that you can use to view the contents of your SPF TXT record.
+By looking at your SPF TXT record and following the chain of

 For more information

 Need help with adding the SPF TXT record?
-Read the article Create DNS records at any DNS hosting provider for Microsoft 365 for detailed information about usage of Sender Policy Framework with your custom domain in Microsoft 365.
+Read Create DNS records at any DNS hosting provider for Microsoft 365 for detailed information about using SPF with your custom domain in Microsoft 365.
 Anti-spam message headers includes the syntax and header fields used by Microsoft 365 for SPF checks.